kyometori/vim-setup/README.md

 I won't tell you how to install it correctly because I don't even know but it just worked.
 Please follow any other reliable guide you found.

+# Contributing
+Don't open pull request and ruin my setup.

+If I don't like the changes I'll just close or ignore the pull request since it would directly affect my editor.